rmmfeng-tech/Simple-AI-Chatbot-with-a-Calculator-Tool/README.md

 ## 2 - How it works

 ### 2.1 - Gradio interface
-when using this option the script will generate an URL, copy it and past it into any browser to start talking to the model.
+When using this option the script will generate an URL, copy it and past it into any browser to start talking to the model.

 ### 2.2 - CLI interface
-when using this option as soon as the script starts you will be able to talk to the model
+When using this option as soon as the script starts you will be able to talk to the model

 ## 3 - What was, my implementation logic